JBShaffer91/PierresTreats/README.md

 }
 ```
 * Replace 'YourPassword' with your own MySQL password.
-* To start the program, run dotnet run.
+* To start the program, run dotnet run and navigate to http://localhost:5145 in your browser.

 ## Technologies Used
 * C#